-You cannot visit Spain without seeing the Golden Triangle of Andalucía; Seville, Cordoba and Granada.
+No trip to Spain is complete without visiting the Golden Triangle of Andalucía; Seville, Cordoba and Granada.
 The Moors occupied Spain for hundreds of years and their mark on Spanish history can be seen through several Mudejar structures still standing today (especially in Andalucía and Aragon).
-Mudejar is a style of Iberian architecture and decoration influenced by Moorish taste and workmanship—the Alhambra in Granada, Alcazar in Seville and Cathedral in Cordoba are all examples of Mudejar architecture.
-The Moors began occupying Spain in 711 AD, so you can imagine just how much history there is to be seen in these cities!
+Mudejar is a style of Iberian architecture and decoration influenced by Moorish taste and workmanship—the Alhambra in Granada, Alcazar in Seville and Cathedral in Cordoba are all examples of this unique architecture style.
+The Moors began occupying Spain in 711 AD, so you can imagine just how much history there is to be seen within the points of the Golden Triangle of Andalucía!

 How many days should you spend in Seville, Cordoba and Granada?